Dolomites Hiking Tour - Classic

 The Via Ferrata: Weather permitting, we offer you the opportunity to go with a qualified Alpine guide along the Via Ferrata.
 This is an optional hike that we make available to all trip participants, however we reserve the right to exclude any participant if we think he/she is not of sound body, or mind!
 The Via Ferrata is not for the faint of heart: you wear full climbing harnesses and helmets (equipment is provided) that enables the guide to lead you in safety into difficult mountain terrain where some easy rock climbing is required.
 Often times you are following routes that were put in place during WWI by Austrian or Italian mountain troops.
 The cost of the Alpine guide (€450 paid in cash directly to the alpine guide) is divided by the number of participants.
 Maximum group size is 8 participants.
 This is an optional activity.

-Trip Cost Includes: 4 nights San Candido/Innichen at a 4-star hotel, 3 nights Cortina in a superior 3-star hotel); 7 breakfasts and 5 dinners; bilingual Customwalks guide(s) to accompany the tour and lead you on the walks; all van and bus transfers as per the itinerary including final transfer to the Venice airport; luggage transfer between San Candido and Cortina.
+Trip Cost Includes: 4 nights San Candido/Innichen at a 4-star hotel, 3 nights Cortina in a 4-star hotel; 7 breakfasts and 5 dinners; bilingual Customwalks guide(s) to accompany the tour and lead you on the walks; all lift tickets during the tour to access and return from our regularly scheduled hikes, all van and bus transfers as per the itinerary including final transfer to the Venice airport; and luggage transfer between San Candido and Cortina.

 Booking: e-mail us at email@example.com to receive a booking contract (or use the 'Contact Us' link at the top of this page), or click on the 'Book Now' button to the right.

 Insurance: We highly recommend the purchase of Trip Insurance.
 We recommend “Travel Guard” to our North American clients, just click on the logo below.
 Australian, New Zealander, and British travelers, please consult your insurance brokers.